user-tony/wix-style-react/src/Table/docs/README.TESTKIT.md

    Protractor example
   **********************/

-import { tableTestkitFactory, waitForVisibilityOf } from 'wix-style-react/dist/testkit/protractor';
+import { TableTestkit, waitForVisibilityOf } from 'wix-style-react/dist/testkit/protractor';

-//Create an element testkit via the data-hook attribute const testkit = tableTestkitFactory({ dataHook: 'myDataHook' });
+//Create an element testkit via the data-hook attribute const testkit = TableTestkit({ dataHook: 'myDataHook' });

 describe('Table', () => {
   it('should be displayed', async () => {